sudarshan604/node-js-learning/02-express-tutorial/readme.md

 ### express middleware are function that executed during the response to the server

-# important when setting middleware tou always pass in to the next middleware
+# important when setting middleware you always pass in to the next middleware